Mbutler1991/fuel-calculator/README.md

 # Fuel Cost Calculator

-This project was ade using Python, Google Sheets, Google Cloud Services and Google Drive api. and it is sued to get an estimate of how much petrol or diesel you need for a journey
+This project was made using Python, Google Sheets, Google Cloud Services and Google Drive api. and it is used to get an estimate of how much petrol or diesel you need for a journey

 This application is aimed at anybody that drives a car as it can be used with MPG for any vehicle it can get an estimate of price for any vehicle and any journey.